CLongLi/UWB-Radar-Pedestrian-Tracking/README.md

 The labrotory-based experimental data is avalialable https://www.research-collection.ethz.ch/handle/20.500.11850/397625
 In the code file, you can find the generated (resampled) CIR and variance series of the background and dynamic scenarios and the well-trained CNN models.
-Note that the required 'Dyn_CIR_VAR.mat' is not included in the folder as it is quite large.
-If you are interested in this work and need the dataset, please contact me
+Note that the required 'Dyn_CIR_VAR.mat' is not included in the folder but here https://drive.google.com/file/d/1jo-PErF5nnqWJ8UUdzZv_OpWcDMesgxB/view?usp=sharing.
+If you are interested in this work and have any question, please contact me

 ```bash
 Chenglong[dot]Li[at]UGent[dot]be